Andrew Davis -- St. Matthews

-The family will receive visitors between 4 and 9 p.m. daily at 48 Fringetree Road, St. Matthews.
+The family will receive visitors at the residence of his sister, Josephine Edmond of 48 Fringetree Road, St. Matthews between 4 and 9 p.m. daily.
 Visitors are asked to practice social distancing and wear masks.

 Friends may also call the funeral home.